garrettlf/garrettlf/README.md

 ## Hi there 👋

 I'm Garrett, and this account is a showcase of my coding projects, data science explorations, and contributions to real-world problem-solving through analytics and development.
+I also have repositories that go over the basic of different coding languages for learning and reference purposes.

 -🔭 I’m currently working on showcasing my skills through personal projects in coding and data science.